ChameleonCloud/docs/source/technical/gui.rst

     https://kvm.tacc.chameleoncloud.org

-This section provides an overview of features available on the GUI for the bare metal sites at the Texas Advanced Computing Center (|CHI@TACC|) and the University of Chicago (|CHI@UC|).
-For information about *OpenStack KVM*, please see :ref:`kvm`.
+This section provides an overview of GUI interface navigation and basic functionality.
+For detailed instructions on using specific Chameleon features, see the dedicated documentation sections: :ref:`baremetal`, :ref:`networking`, :ref:`reservations`, :ref:`images`, :ref:`object-store`, and :ref:`complex`.

 You may login to either site using your Chameleon portal username and password.